awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 After the process completes, you have a new AMI and snapshot created from the root volume of the instance\.
 When you launch an instance using the new AMI, we create a new EBS volume for its root volume using the snapshot\.

+**Note**
+A Windows AMI must be created from an Amazon EC2 instance\.
+Creation of a Windows AMI from an EBS snapshots is not supported\.

 If you add instance store volumes or Amazon Elastic Block Store \(Amazon EBS\) volumes to your instance in addition to the root device volume, the block device mapping for the new AMI contains information for these volumes, and the block device mappings for instances that you launch from the new AMI automatically contain information for these volumes\.
 The instance store volumes specified in the block device mapping for the new instance are new and don't contain any data from the instance store volumes of the instance you used to create the AMI\.
 The data on EBS volumes persists\.
 For more information, see [Block device mappings](block-device-mapping-concepts.md)\.

 **Note**